jwalton/rust-book-abridged/docs/ch00-intro.md

 :::

-If you emjoy this book, please [give it a star on GitHub](https://github.com/jwalton/rust-book-abridged), or [buy me a coffee](https://github.com/sponsors/jwalton).
+If you enjoy this book, please [give it a star on GitHub](https://github.com/jwalton/rust-book-abridged), or [buy me a coffee](https://github.com/sponsors/jwalton).

 ## Table of Contents